Table of Contents SaaSMeWho should attend SaaSMe?Coupa InspireWho should attend Coupa...

 A SaaS system of record is part of an asset management strategy that allows enterprises to optimize their investment in SaaS applications.

 More businesses than ever use SaaS tools.
-Gartner predicts that total SaaS revenue will reach nearly $100 billion in total revenue in 2020, a 16% increase from 2019.
+Gartner predicts that total SaaS spending will reach nearly $197 billion in total in 2023, an 18% increase from 2022.
 For many organizations, this explosive growth creates new challenges to discover, manage, and optimize their SaaS application portfolios.

 A system of record is a data management concept used to describe an authoritative data source for a given category.

 For the category of SaaS, a system of record would constitute the central authoritative data source for SaaS applications deployed within an organization, including SaaS spend, licensing, utilization, and function.

 Why is a SaaS System of Record Needed?

 Due to the explosive growth of SaaS, it is more complicated than ever for businesses to know precisely which SaaS applications have been acquired and put into use across the organization.